 [Source: Survey123 for ArcGIS Blog in GeoNet]

 A barcode is an optical machine-readable representation of data.
 A lot of things around us have barcodes.
 You will find them in virtually any packaged item you buy, in the back cover of books and most likely somewhere in the laptop, its power adapter, or the PC/Mac you may be using right now.

 Typically, barcodes are attached to things using a sticker, or simply printed on them.
 You can put any data you may want in a barcode, but generally they are used to unequivocally identify the item.
 Barcodes are designed to encode data in a way that can quickly be scanned using either a barcode scanner, or through the camera of your smartphone.

 The Survey123 field app can interpret barcodes though your device’s camera, so you do not need external barcode hardware to work with them.

 In this photo, you can see a field user leveraging Survey123 barcode scanning capabilities to support sign inspections.
 If you look close enough, you will be able to see that the pole and the sign have both a sticker with a barcode.
 The barcodes include information about the unique ID of the asset, ensuring data integrity and simplifying the completion of the Survey.
-Many thanks to Gary Bowles, GIS Database Administrator at Seneca Resources Corporation for the photo and his continuous feedback on Survey123 for ArcGIS.
+Many thanks to Gary Bowles, GIS Database Administrator at Seneca Resources Corporation for the photo.

 Types of barcodes